MAAV-Software/mission9-2022/docs/Linux.md

 ## Build the Docker Image

+For more information about using Docker, [see the Docker doc page.](./Docker.md)

 Inside the root folder of the software code you just cloned, run this command:
 ```
 docker build -t maav-mission9 .